numba/numba/docs/source/developer/contributing.rst

 '''''''''''''''''''''''''''''''''''''''''

 Numba is slowly gaining type annotations.
-To facilitate the review of pull requests that adds typing annotations incrementally, the test suite uses `typeguard`_ to perform runtime type checking, which helps verify the validity of type annotations.
+To facilitate the review of pull requests that are incrementally adding type annotations, the test suite uses `typeguard`_ to perform runtime type checking.
+This helps verify the validity of type annotations.

-To enable runtime type checking in the test suite, users can use the `runtests.py`_ in the source root as the test runner and set environment variable ``NUMBA_USE_TYPEGUARD=1``.
+To enable runtime type checking in the test suite, users can use `runtests.py`_ in the source root as the test runner and set environment variable ``NUMBA_USE_TYPEGUARD=1``.
 For example::